ncoghlan/misc/notes/python3/questions_and_answers.rst

 a battle of attrition.
 I'm actually hugely appreciative of the web development folks that put their time and energy both into creating the WSGI 1.1 specification *and* into updating their tools to support it.
-Like the Python core developers, most of the web development folks aren't in a position to use Python 3 professionally, but *unlike* most of the core developers, the kind of code they write falls squarely into the ASCII compatible binary protocol space where Python 3 still has some significant ground to make up relative to Python 2 in terms of usability (although we've also converted our share of such code, just in bringing the standard library up to scratch).
+Like the Python core developers, most of the web development folks weren't in a position to use Python 3 professionally during the early years of its development, but *unlike* most of the core developers, the kind of code they write falls squarely into the ASCII compatible binary protocol space where Python 3 still had some significant ground to make up relative to Python 2 in terms of usability (although we've also converted our share of such code, just in bringing the standard library up to scratch).